Equitable Education Participation

 Determine the indicator's value by using the following methodology:

 1) Obtain school level enrolment data from school registers.
-If the disaggregated data by groups (e.g. for ethnic origin, language, disabilities or other groups) are not available, then interview school administrators or teachers to get these figures.
+If the disaggregated data by groups (e.g. for ethnic origin, language, disabilities or other groups) is not available, then interview school administrators or teachers to get these figures.

 2) Contact the local authorities or local leaders to get data on the population of school-aged children in the area and the population of disadvantaged groups.
 Organisations supporting disadvantaged groups can also be a very good source of information.